askui/askui-dev-docs/docs/docs/general/02-Components/AskUI-Runner.md

 ### Generating up-to-date Configuration Schema

 Requirements:
-- [PDM](https://pdm.fming.dev/latest/) 2.8 or higher for contributing and creating the JSON schema of the config
+- [PDM](https://pdm.fming.dev/latest/) 2.8 or higher for contributing and creating the JSON schema of the configuration

 Find out about all configuration options by taking a look at the JSON schema of the configuration.
 You can generate an up-to-date JSON schema by cloning this repository and running the following commands.